thmanik/thmanik/README.md

-### Hi there 👋,
 ### I'm Md Tofazzol Hossain Manik

 ![Image](https://github.com/user-attachments/assets/774bfbcd-29d3-4fa7-b43a-e7d9b1965580)
  A passionate Frontend Developer from Dhaka, Bangladesh.
 I specialize in building interactive, user-friendly, and scalable web applications using modern technologies.

-### 🚀 What I Do:
+###  What I Do:
 - Develop responsive and high-performance web applications
 - Work with **React**, **Next.js**, **JavaScript**, **TypeScript**, **Tailwind CSS**, and more
 - Continuously learn and adapt to new frontend trends

-🎯 Looking For:
-An opportunity to apply my frontend skills and technical expertise to contribute to innovative projects while expanding my knowledge in emerging technologies.
+ Looking For An opportunity to apply my frontend skills and technical expertise to contribute to innovative projects while expanding my knowledge in emerging technologies.